 Maryland bridge dental is the type of dental bridge in which the dentist doesn’t have to alter any of your original teeth’s structure, making it far more reversible and conservative.
 Instead of dental crowns, the pontics will be secured in place by metallic or porcelain abutments.
 The Maryland bridge dental, in this case, will be fairly weak because the abutments aren’t as secure as dental crowns and the framework can get between the gums.
 A Maryland bridge dental isn’t used in areas like molars because they’re not as strong.
 You can use a Maryland bridge dental as a trial before getting other more secure dental bridges.

-This is the most effective and strongest replacement for missing teeth.
-Dental implants are metallic posts or roots that are drilled into the jawbone of the missing teeth.
+The implant supported bridge is a great option for replacing one or more missing teeth.
+Dental implants are metallic posts or roots drilled into the jawbone of the missing teeth.
 Over time, the jaw heals and grows around the metallic post, securely holding it in place.
-The dental bridge is simply attached over the metallic post, making it completely secure.
+The implant supported bridge is simply attached over the metallic post, making it completely secure.
 Furthermore, there’s no need to alter the surrounding teeth either.
 This procedure, however, may take several weeks because there’s a healing and recovery period after the dental implants are first attached.
-Furthermore, you’ll also need to have suffixal jawbone under the missing teeth, otherwise you’ll have to get bone grafts done to replace the missing jawbone.
+Furthermore, you’ll also need to have a suffixal jawbone under the missing teeth.
+Otherwise, you’ll have to get bone grafts done to replace the missing jawbone.